Camping

 (updated: 17 December 2022)

-Update: Panel output adapters
+Update: Panel output to power supply input adapters

-When buying a box, there are many different types of solar input connectors, and while some follow recognised formats, manufacturers seldom specify exactly what they are using.
+Other boxes have many different types of solar input connectors, and while some follow recognised formats, manufacturers seldom specify exactly what they are using.
 In practice, this often leaves the user to figure out compatibility by trial and error.

-For instance, the input socket on the Gizzu GPS 500 is a 4.8 × 1.7 mm barrel connector — a size that is very uncommon locally and difficult to source in South Africa.
+For instance, the input socket on the Gizzu GPS 500 is a 4.0 × 1.7 mm barrel connector — a size that is very uncommon locally and difficult to source in South Africa.

 The current trend with larger boxes and panels is to use XT-60 or XT-90 connectors.
 XT-60 has effectively become the de facto standard, while XT-90 is less common but still used on higher power equipment.